SAP-archive/sample-yaas-repository/README.md

 ### Description

 It is a must have element.
-Detaild description of the project.
+Detailed description of the project.

 ### Table of Contents